-Kansas Peony features bold lightly-scented double ruby-red flowers at the ends of the stems from late spring to early summer.
+Cora Louise Peony features bold lightly-scented semi-double shell pink flowers with gold eyes and a purple flare at the ends of the stems from late spring to early summer.
 The flowers are excellent for cutting.
-Its compound leaves remain green in colour throughout the season.
+Its compound leaves emerge burgundy in spring, turning green in colour throughout the season.